kristine-loh/kristine-loh.github.io/_pages/leadership.md

 **Society of Women Engineers** <br/>
 *Unviersity of Minnesota Section*<br/>
-GradSWE Committee Chair | March 2021 to Present
+GradSWE Committee Chair | March 2021 to July 2022
- * Lead the revitalization of the UMN GradSWE committee by hosting events catered to graduate students
+ * Led the revitalization of the UMN GradSWE committee by hosting monthly events catered to graduate students
+ * Increased membership by 30% in one year

 *Societal*<br/>

 SWE Awards Judge | 2021
+ * 2022 Individual Awards
  * 2022 WE Local Awards
  * WE21 SWENext Awards